 ‘Asshole,’ says the woman.

-‘You expect to clean an ocean with a boat like that?’ says the captain, without any malice at all.
+‘You expect to clean an ocean with a boat?’ says the captain, without any malice.

 ‘Come on, let’s go,’ says the woman.
 She slams the lid of her albatross box.

-‘And even if you skim off a tonne, a thousand tonnes, what will you do with it?
+‘Even if you skim off a thousand tonnes, what will you do with it?
 Burn it?
 Bury it in the ground?
 I don’t understand.’

 The woman ignores him.
 She puts on a baseball cap that matches the logo on her red t-shirt.